timm/tested/docs/onFishr.md

 Is all that too complex for you, lets make it simple.
 Lets go "fishing".,

 ## Lets Go "Fishing"
-Consider the following examples.
-What is the same across all of them?
+Consider the following tasks:
+- What is the same across all of them?
+- And, assuming we have to repeat these tasks (say) once every month, what what can be learn in March,June,October that might make all these easier in June, October, December.

 You are the captain of a fishing boat.
 Your boat has a crew of six.
 Each day, before you catch